 - 1 tbsp avocado oil

-- Pulse cauliflower in food processor until riced.
+- Pulse the cauliflower florets in a food processor until riced.

-- Transfer pulsed cauliflower to a bowl and add salt.
+- Transfer the cauliflower rice to a large mixing bowl and add the salt.
 Mix and set aside for 10 minutes.

-- To bowl of cauliflower, add almond flour, cheddar, parmesan, and eggs.
-Mix until well-combined.
+- Add the almond flour, cheddar, parmesan, and eggs to the bowl and mix until well-combined.

-- Cook for 3-4 minutes per side, being careful to not flip too early.
+- Cook for 3-4 minutes per side until golden brown, being careful to not flip too early.

-- Set cauliflower fritters on paper towel to remove excess moisture.
+- Set cauliflower fritters on some paper towels to remove excess moisture.

-- Enjoy warm with a dollop of sour cream and chopped green onions.
+- Enjoy warm with a dollop of sour cream and chopped scallions or chives.